hmrc/income-tax-mtd-changelog/README.md

 3. Go to: https://github.com/settings/notifications
 4. Under "Subscriptions..
 Participating, @mentions and custom", ensure that you have "Email" ticked

-You should now receive an email whenever the changelog is updated.
+You should now receive an email approximately every two weeks containing the changes made to the APIs since the last update.

+* Please note that the date shown is the date that the change was deployed to the Sandbox or Production.
 ---
 ### 26 July 2023